developer-student-club-thapar/Quantum-Computing/README.md

 ## Index of the Repository

 [1.
 Introduction to Quantum Computing](https://www.youtube.com/watch?v=WMRsQxDJ19Q&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=1)
-<br>This is the first video in our Quantum Computing playlist which introduces quantum computing and explains the need for it in the near future.
+<br>This is the introductory video of our Quantum Computing playlist which explains the need for quantum computing and its foundational principles.

 [2.
 Representing a qubit](https://github.com/developer-student-club-thapar/Quantum-Computing/tree/main/1.%20Representing%20a%20qubit)

 &nbsp;&nbsp;&nbsp;&nbsp;[2.1 Dirac Notation](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/1.%20Representing%20a%20qubit/Dirac%20Notation%20(Bra-Ket%20Notation).pdf)
-<br>Dirac Notation also know as Bra-Ket Notation explains how qubits are represented as state vectors and how they can be manipulated mathematically just like vectors in a hilbert space.
+<br>Dirac Notation also know as Bra-Ket Notation explains how qubits are represented as state vectors in superposition and how they can be manipulated mathematically just like vectors in hilbert space.
 The concept is explained in this [video](https://www.youtube.com/watch?v=53EVUDbeVsU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=2).

 &nbsp;&nbsp;&nbsp;&nbsp;[2.2 Bloch Sphere](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/1.%20Representing%20a%20qubit/Bloch%20Sphere.pdf)
 <br>Bloch Sphere is the visual representation of a qubit, and is further elucidated upon in this [video](https://www.youtube.com/watch?v=7ITVHGYFIfU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=4).

 &nbsp;&nbsp;&nbsp;&nbsp;[2.3 Representing a qubit using Qiskit](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/1.%20Representing%20a%20qubit/representing_qubit_states.ipynb)
-<br>In this jupyer notebook, qubit is created as a dirac notation and represented on the bloch sphere.
-Qiskit is a python library created by IBM for Quantum Computing.
-The code is explained [here](https://www.youtube.com/watch?v=5Sz9I2p328E&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=5).
+<br>In this jupyer notebook, qubit is created as a dirac notation and represented on the bloch sphere using qiskit.
+Qiskit is a software development kit created by IBM for Quantum Computing.
+The code is explained in this [video](https://www.youtube.com/watch?v=5Sz9I2p328E&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=5).

 [3.
 Quantum Postulates](https://github.com/developer-student-club-thapar/Quantum-Computing/tree/main/2.%20Quantum%20Postulates)

 &nbsp;&nbsp;&nbsp;&nbsp;[3.1 Six Postulates of Quantum Computing](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/2.%20Quantum%20Postulates/quantum_postulates.ipynb)
-<br>This explains the 6 ground rules that qubits follow and allow us to represent, transform, and measure them.It also allows us to calculate the probability of qubit to be in a given state, once measured.
-It also tells us how a qubit gets transformed over a period of time, by the application of multiple operators.
-More on it in this [video].
+<br>This [video](https://www.youtube.com/watch?v=G7paU9FX5nw&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=6&t=3s) explains the 6 ground rules that are followed to represent, transform, and measure qubits.
+It also allows us to calculate the probability of a qubit to be in a given state, once measured.
+It tells us how a qubit gets transformed over a period of time, by the application of multiple operators.

 &nbsp;&nbsp;&nbsp;&nbsp;[3.2 Stern Gerlach Experiment](https://www.youtube.com/watch?v=fWaNjJ69XEI&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=3)
-<br>It explains what to expect on measuring a qubit and derives the 3 axes of the bloch sphere.
+<br>It explains what to expect on measuring a qubit and derives the 3 axes of the bloch sphere from the result of Stern Gerlach experiment.

 [4.
 Single Qubit Gates](https://github.com/developer-student-club-thapar/Quantum-Computing/tree/main/3.%20Single%20Qubit%20Gates)